seopark935/seopark935.github.io/_projects/haptic_feedback.md

 </div>

 **Key Technical Skills:**
-- **Hardware and Sensor Integration**: Developed skills in sensor evaluation, soldering, and microcontroller programming to assemble a functional device.
+- **Hardware and Sensor Integration**: Conducted device evaluation (ultrasonic vs. infrared) and soldering.
-- **Rapid Prototyping and Resourcefulness**: Created a proof-of-concept model using readily available materials, highlighting my adaptability and problem-solving under constraints.
+- **Rapid Prototyping and Resourcefulness**: Created a proof-of-concept model using readily available materials.
-- **Data Analysis and Statistical Testing**: Conducted comparative tests between infrared and ultrasonic sensors, validating the ultrasonic sensor’s effectiveness for close-range detection using statistical methods.
+- **Data Analysis and Statistical Testing**: Conducted ANOVA testing to determine statistical significance.
-- **Embedded Software Development**: Programmed an Arduino to manage real-time data processing and haptic feedback, ensuring responsive and intuitive interaction.
+- **Embedded Software Development**: Programmed an Arduino in C++ to manage data processing and vibration motors.